-John Paul is a doctoral student in the clinical psychology program at Divine Mercy University.
-He received a Master of Psychology degree from DMU in 2019 and a B.A. in Philosophy from Seton Hall University in 2015.
+Brittany is a doctoral student in the clinical psychology program at the Institute for the Psychological Sciences at Divine Mercy University.
+She received a Master of Psychology degree from DMU and a B.A. in Psychology from Texas A&M University.

 Brittany’s approach to therapy is based on meeting each person where they are by honoring their uniqueness and inherent dignity.
 Her goal is to create a space in therapy in which each person feels comfortable and safe to explore their inner world and to begin seeing their life with a new lens.
 She utilizes a psychodynamic approach while integrating various other techniques such as emotion focused therapy and interpersonal process in psychotherapy.
 She believes that Viktor Frankl captures the power of people in his quote: “When we are no longer able to change a situation, we are challenged to change ourselves.”
 Everyone has their story of sufferings and joys, and Brittany feels it is an incredible privilege to join people on their journey towards better understanding themselves and how they act and feel in the world.
 Her hope is that, through work done in and outside of therapy, each individual feels empowered to lead a life towards flourishing.

 Hannah Stevenson is from Northern California.
 She graduated from Saint Mary’s College of California with a Bachelor’s of Science in psychology and a minor in anthropology.
 Currently, Hannah is a second-year doctoral student in counseling psychology at Howard University.
 Hannah’s research interests lie at the intersection of culture and mental health, and she is particularly interested in exploring the way multiracial individuals form identity and construct the self.
 The quote Hannah has shared below speaks to the choice that is love, and the idea that love is a powerful, required action in the effort to meet ourselves, as well as those around us.